 Most dancers live for the day they are finally allowed to dance en pointe!
-Dancing en pointe requires a student to meet certain milestones before they can begin, and one of those is having enough ballet training.
+However, dancing en pointe requires a student to meet certain milestones before they can begin, and one of those is having enough ballet training.

 Dancers should study ballet for at least three years before beginning pointe.
 Those three years should be consistent, focused ballet training.
 But the length of study is not the only requirement for dancing on pointe.